JCite – Java Source Code Citation System

 - Including HTML Files

-I have also written a blog post and an article which put JCite into a broader perspective:
+I have also written some articles which put JCite into a broader perspective:

 - Beyond TDD: Documentation Driven Development (blog post)